GabeScott/standard-works-vault/General Conference/1987 April - Tears, Trials, Trust, Testimony.md

 When that true story was told on “Death Valley Days,” young David Cannon, Jr., was then eighty-seven years of age.
 He listened to the story with rapt attention.
 I feel that in his mind, he once again heard those gold pieces, one by one, dropping upon the table as astonished men saw with their very eyes the answer to their prayers.

 Tabernacles and temples are built with more than stone and mortar, wood and glass.
-Particularly is this true when we speak of the temple described by the Apostle Paul: “Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?”
-(1 Cor.
-3:16).
+Particularly is this true when we speak of the temple described by the Apostle Paul: “Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?” ([[1 Corinthians 3.16|1 Cor.
+3:16]]).
 Such temples are built with faith and fasting.
 They are built with service and sacrifice.
 They are built with trials and testimonies.

 If any brethren within the sound of my voice feel unprepared, even incapable of responding to a call to serve, to sacrifice, to bless the lives of others, remember the truth: “Whom God calls, God qualifies.”
 He who notes the sparrow’s fall will not abandon the servant’s need.

 God bless you, my brethren—you who bear the priesthood.
-You “are a chosen generation, a royal priesthood” (1 Pet.
-2:9).
+You “are a chosen generation, a royal priesthood” ([[1 Peter 2.9|1 Pet.
+2:9]]).

 May we respond affirmatively to the Prophet Joseph, who urged: “Brethren, shall we not go on in so great a cause?
 Go forward and not backward.
-Courage, brethren; and on, on to the victory!”
-(D&C 128:22).
+Courage, brethren; and on, on to the victory!” ([[D&C 128.22|D&C 128:22]]).
 This is my earnest and humble prayer, in the name of Jesus Christ, amen.